SamagraX-Stencil/stencil-docs/docs/pages/feedbackPage.md

 ## Description

-The `FeedbackPage` molecule consists of the following elements:
+The `FeedbackPage` consists of the following elements:

 - Star rating element to rate the website.
 - Submit review button for sending the review of user.